chapel-lang/chapel/doc/rst/technotes/gpu.rst

 * The use of most ``extern`` functions within a GPU eligible loop is not supported (a limited set of functions used by Chapel's runtime library are supported).

-   * Note that various functions with Chapel's standard module call out to such functions and thus is, in turn, is not supported in such loops.
+   * Various functions within Chapel's standard modules call unsupported ``extern`` functions and thus are not supported in GPU eligible loops.

+* Runtime checks such as bounds checks and nil-dereference checks are automatically disabled for CHPL_LOCALE_MODEL=gpu.

 * For loops to be considered eligible for execution on a GPU they must fulfill the requirements discussed in the `Overview`_ section.